WarioWare: Get It Together!: Reception

-WarioWare: Get It Together! received "generally favorable reviews" according to Metacritic.
+WarioWare: Get It Together! received "generally favorable" reviews according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 65% of critics.
+In Japan, four critics from Famitsu gave the game a total score of 31 out of 40.

-Game Informer liked the microgames calling them "creative", but felt the game's need to make each game playable by every character limited the gameplay variety.
+Game Informer liked the microgames, calling them "creative", but felt the game's need to make each game playable by every character limited the gameplay variety.
 Praising the story mode, Nintendo Life found it helped introduce the player to each character and their abilities, writing that the use of characters "ups the ante in terms of the series' signature screwiness and the number of ways you've got to engage with it".
 Eurogamer liked the new micro-games, saying they switched from "line drawings one minute, anime the next, watercolours: it's a riot of imagination".

 Overall enjoying the co-op the game offered, The Washington Post wrote that some characters had better movement and abilities, describing it as not "long before I started sticking to the same three to four characters whenever possible, as those with a wider range of movement and access to projectiles definitely had an edge".
-TouchArcade was mixed on the game, liking the microgames and finale, but feeling there weren't enough collectibles or new games to unlock "The biggest bummer, for me, is the general lack of interesting unlockable minigames and toys... the absence of such in Get It Together! feels like a bit of a downer".
+TouchArcade was mixed on the game, liking the microgames and finale, but feeling there weren't enough collectibles or new games to unlock.

 GameSpot praised the art, especially the new character models, saying they were "brought to life here with new 3D models that maintain the look of the sprite-based artwork of their original incarnations while animating more fluidly".
-PCMag enjoyed the boss fights, feeling they were a good change of pace from the microgames, "Not only are these games hilarious, but they test your ability to quickly read a situation and intuit what to do".
-While praising the new co-op modes, VG247 disliked the limited single-player modes, writing "the length of the single-player options [is] a little lacking".
-Destructoid was positive on the idea of different characters, but wrote that many of them were very similar to one another, "I really wish more was done to differentiate a few characters, because the raw count is fairly high, but similar to “clones” in Warriors games, that number shrinks a bit in practice".
+PCMag enjoyed the boss fights, feeling they were a good change of pace from the microgames.
+While praising the new co-op modes, VG247 disliked the limited single-player modes, writing that "the length of the single-player options [is] a little lacking".
+Destructoid was positive on the idea of different characters, but wrote that many of them were very similar to one another: "I really wish more was done to differentiate a few characters, because the raw count is fairly high, but similar to 'clones' in Warriors games, that number shrinks a bit in practice".

-The game was nominated for Best Family Game at The Game Awards 2021.
+WarioWare: Get It Together! was nominated for "Best Family Game" at The Game Awards 2021, as well as "Family Game of the Year" at the 25th Annual D.I.C.E.
+Awards.

-As of March 31, 2022 WarioWare: Get It Together! had sold 1.27 million copies worldwide.
+As of December 2022, WarioWare: Get It Together! had sold 1.34 million copies worldwide.